MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 ## 1. IaC with Terraform

+- creating a databucket
+- creating a dataset (staging)
+- creating a dataset

+How to execute:
+- create service-account in GCP and export credentials as JSON
+- adjust path to this JSON in main.tf
+- adjust project-name and region

+- run "terraform init", "terraform plan", "terraform apply"

 ## 2. Workflow-Orchestration and Data-Ingestion with Kaestra
 ## 3. Transformations with DBT
 ## 4. Building dashboard with Google Data Studio